dylangleason/beach-recommendation-service/README.md

 -   **201:** Created the rating resource
 -   **400:** The request syntax was malformed
 -   **409:** The request could not be completed, likely because a beach relationship was not specified
+-   **422:** The request cannot be processed, for example if the rating goes beyond our 1-5 star rating system.

 #### Example Request Body